mudrap17/job-application-optimizer/README.md

-# job-application-optimizer
+# Job Application Optimizer
-A tool to optimze your resume, cover letter , cold messaging in accordance to the job description.
+## A tool to optimze your resume, cover letter, cold messaging in accordance to the job description.

 Reference for Gemini integration:
 ```https://ai.google.dev/tutorials/python_quickstart```